nick-kanakis/Java_Questions/README.md

 - Interpreter.
 Reads, interpretes to machine code & executes bytecode.
 - JIT.
 Just In Time compliler, is used in frequently used code parts, it compiles to native c/c++ the code and do not use interpreter any more for this part.

+## JDBC

+> What is JDBC ?

+JDBC is an abstraction layer that allows users to choose between databases.
+JDBC enables developers to write database applications in Java, without having to concern themselves with the underlying details of a particular database.

+> What does Connection pooling mean ?

+The interaction with a database can be costly, regarding the opening and closing of database connections.
+Especially, when the number of database clients increases, this cost is very high and a large number of resources is consumed.A pool of database connections is obtained at start up by the application server and is maintained in a pool.
+A request for a connection is served by a connection residing in the pool.
+In the end of the connection, the request is returned to the pool and can be used to satisfy future requests.